mittelmark/pantcl/pantcl-tutorial.md

 ` ``
 ```

-The option `app=fossil-2.17` was used to use a newer version of the *fossil*
-application than the default one.
-Please note, that at least *fossil* in
-version 2.13 is required.
+Please note, that at least *fossil* in version 2.13 or higher is required.

 We can as well resize the image.
 In this case we have to create a *png*
 extension.
 As conversion from svg to png is then required we need a tool